-In 2017, Connecticut had the fifth-lowest gun death rate among the states and the seventh-lowest rate of crime gun exports.
+In 2020, Connecticut had the sixth-lowest gun death rate among the states and the seventh-lowest rate of crime gun exports.
 To further strengthen its gun laws, Connecticut could increase funding to community violence intervention programs and strengthen relinquishment laws.

 What Connecticut Does Well

 - Gun owner licensing

 - Extreme risk protection orders